-When travelers plan a trip to Kansas City, others may ask them whether they are heading to Kansas or Missouri.
-That's because Kansas City's western section is in Kansas and its eastern counterpart is in Missouri.
+When travelers plan a trip to Kansas City, people may ask them whether they're heading to Kansas or Missouri.
+That's because Kansas City's western section is in Kansas, and its eastern counterpart is in Missouri.
 An interstate system connects the two.
-Locals refer to the Kansas City, KS side as "KCK” and the Missouri side as Kansas City.
+Locals refer to the Kansas City, the KS side as "KCK," and the Missouri side as Kansas City.
 Each has its own unique identity and attributes, with both sides offering visitors a long list of intriguing sites and experiences to explore.

 South of the Missouri River, the historic River Market celebrates the city's local culture with an added international flair.
 Visit the City Market, the region's largest farmers' market, filled with more than 140 vendors offering fresh flowers, vegetables, and specialty foods from around the world.
 Admission is free.
 For those interested in the area's Civil War history, the Arabia Steamboat Museum is within walking distance, just across from City Market.
 Concerts, food celebrations, and children's events take place in the River Market area between April and October.

 For 120 years, the American Royal Association has hosted its annual livestock and horse show, one of the largest livestock shows in the nation.
 It has earned the reputation of being one of the most prestigious competitions in the country.
-More than 1500 exhibitors from 35 states travel to Kansas City each year in October to compete in the two-week long event, showing off the very best in cattle, goats, lambs, horse, and swine breeding.
-The American Royal organization also hosts other events at the American Royal throughout the year including horse shows, rodeos, and barbecue events.
+Over 1500 exhibitors from 35 states travel to Kansas City each year in October to compete in the two-week-long event, showing off the best in cattle, goats, lambs, horses, and swine breeding.
+The American Royal organization also hosts other events at the American Royal throughout the year, including horse shows, rodeos, and barbecue events.

-The Village West area in Kansas City, KS is home to the Kansas Speedway, the host of two NASCAR race events each year: the Monster Energy NASCAR Cup Series Night Race in the spring, and the Monster Energy NASCAR Cup Series Playoff Elimination Race in the fall.
+The Village West area in Kansas City, KS, is home to the Kansas Speedway, the host of two NASCAR race events each year: the Monster Energy NASCAR Cup Series Night Race in the spring and the Monster Energy NASCAR Cup Series Playoff Elimination Race in the fall.
 There are options to purchase pre-race passes and VIP experiences that allow access to the drivers and a viewing of the cars before the race.
-The speedway also offers six RV campgrounds to choose from, including an area at the first turn, and two infield areas in the center of the track.
+The speedway also offers six RV campgrounds, including an area at the first turn and two infield areas in the center of the track.

 The National Museum of Toys and Miniatures in Kansas City, MO, is not only one of the largest antique toy collections in the U.S., but it is also home to the largest fine-scale miniatures collection in the world.
 Visitors can explore the wide range of nostalgic toys and historical collectibles, including handcrafted dollhouses, mechanical toys, and cast iron trains, cars, and planes.
 The miniatures collections include unique examples of tiny furniture, textiles, working lights, and more.
 The museum closes on Tuesdays and major holidays.